How to plant, grow and care for bare root hedging, shrubs and trees

 - Check tree ties in May and September and loosen if required to prevent the stem from becoming constricted.
 Stakes can be removed after 2 growing seasons as the roots will have established sufficiently to anchor the tree after this time.

 Choosing your bare root plants

-Some of the most popular hedging choices are Common Beech, Common Yew, Hawthorn and Leylandii.
+Some of the most popular hedging choices are Common Beech, Common Yew and Hawthorn.
 Choose holly plants in 9cm pots if you're looking for a spiky, impenetrable intruder-proof screen; Sorbus Aucuparia for white flowers and red berries (deciduous); or box hedging if you want something that's slow growing, long lived and looks smart when kept well-clipped.
 We've given a brief selection of some of our favourites below but you may prefer to buy bare root plants from our full range.